 Frequently Asked Questions

-You have written over 20 books in your career as an author.
+You have written over 30 books in your career as an author.
 What is it that drives you to keep on writing?

 Do you have any modern authors who inspire you?
 ‘Inspire’ is an interesting verb.
 I love reading.
 And, there’s a small kernel in me that hates the talent of the writers I’m reading eg Diana Gabaldin, Maurice Gee….
 I sometimes find myself caught up in novels that, when I finally resurface, I’m at first stunned, then grief-stricken and then damn jealous.

-But, another answer to your question would be to go to Rarotonga or Hawaii – warm but not too hot.
+As a writer, it’s basically given that you spend your days away in other worlds.
+If you could live anywhere, anytime, where would you spend your days?
+Rarotonga or Hawaii – warm but not too hot.
 Great food.
 Relaxed attitudes.
 Anywhere where this is: flush toilets, strong, hot showers, internet access and warmth.

 What sorts of books do you like to read?
 Mostly children’s books eg. Fleur Beale, David Hill, Tessa Duder, etc. I read what my daughters and students read so I can keep up with them.
 Fantasy is hard for me cos intelligent people read Fantasy and I don’t think I’m that clever.
 I read as many New Zealand authors I can.